Kenosha Water Utility

 HOW DO I GET SIGNED UP FOR THE LEAD SERVICE LINE REPLACEMENT PROGRAM?

-2. KWU sends paperwork to the homeowner to get quotes from a contractor to complete the service replacement.
-Homeowner can get multiple quotes and determines their preferred method of construction.
+- If funding is available for the property, KWU sends paperwork to the homeowner to get quotes from a contractor to complete the service replacement.
+The homeowner will get multiple quotes and determines their preferred method of construction.

-3. All paperwork is submitted to KWU for approval with homeowner and contractor signature.
-KWU signs paperwork as approved and sends to homeowner and contractor for scheduling.
+- KWU signs paperwork as approved and sends to the homeowner and contractor for scheduling.

-4. The work is then scheduled and completed.
-Homeowner signs paperwork approving the work and submits to KWU & contractor to allow payment from KWU to contractor.
+- The work is then scheduled between the homeowner and the contractor and completed.
+The homeowner signs the paperwork approving of the completed work and submits to KWU and the contractor to allow payment from KWU to contractor.